 There’s a fairly large number of tools and workflows for generating normal maps, and that’s probably because normal maps sit at the intersection of modeling and texturing.
 However, all of them can be categorized as baking or generative.

 Almost every 3D modeling application, such as Maya LT or 3Ds Max, includes the ability to bake the geometric normals from a high-poly mesh and then reproject them onto a low-poly mesh as bitmapped normals.
-For the Treehouse course How to Make a Video Game, we created several premade assets, including a frog character.
+Here, we created several premade assets, including a frog character.
 We first modeled the frog in high-poly detail and then baked the normals in Allegorithmic Substance Designer.
 Finally, we applied the resulting normal map onto a low-poly mesh that had appropriate polygonal resolution for a real-time game environment.
 This allowed the frog to have more detailed highlights and shadows, and also allowed us to include details like bumps on the frog’s back, without actually including that as geometry in the low-poly mesh.

 Data in normal maps can also be generated without a high polygon model.
 Personally, this is the technique that I prefer to use in my own work, because it’s less work if I only have to model the low-poly mesh.

 Normal map data that’s generated can come from a photograph: a tool like Substance Designer from Allegorithmic is capable of calculating normal information from a photograph of a relatively planar surface.
-In the course How to Make a Video Game, I used images of feathers to create the normal map for the bird character.
+I’ve used images of feathers to create the normal map for the bird character.

 Alternatively, normal map data can be generated procedurally, meaning that a small amount of data can be mathematically extrapolated into a more complex pattern.
 In this radio asset, I created the small speaker holes by scaling and transforming many copies of a circular gradient in Substance Designer.